nicocrm/aqueduct-sync/README.md

         EstimatedAmount: rec.Amount
       }
     },
-    // configuration of relationships to be maintained on the local collection (TODO)
+    // configuration of relationships to be maintained on the local collection
+    // (this is handled by aqueduct-pipe-joints but not directly in aqueduct-sync)
-    relations: [{
+    joints: [{

     }]
 }